 How Property Tax Is Calculated in North Vancouver

-| Municipal Tax Rate | Set by the City or District of North Vancouver each year |
+| Municipal rate | City of North Vancouver OR District of North Vancouver (whichever you live in) |

 Basic Formula: